 - Detective Conan has the happy, friendly Ran as the light and the Broken Bird Haibara as the dark (the former being the subject of Shinichi's Single-Target Sexuality and the second being implied to have strong feelings for him.)

-- Fullmetal Alchemist: There's one female in each group of eight - Action Girl Riza Hawkeye as Light Feminine, The Vamp Lust as Dark Feminine.
+- There's one female in each group of eight - Action Girl Riza Hawkeye as Light Feminine, The Vamp Lust as Dark Feminine.

-- In addition, during the latter parts of the series, on the heroes side we have both the aforementied Hawkeye as Light Feminine and Major General Iron Lady Olivier Armstrong as the Dark, who also play on the pairing.
+- During the latter parts of the series, on the heroes side we have both the aforementioned Hawkeye as Light Feminine and Major General Iron Lady Olivier Armstrong as the Dark, who also play on the pairing.

 - Princess Tutu has Ahiru/Duck as Light Feminine and Rue as Dark Feminine.
 The former is a cheerful and clumsy Genki Girl whose mission in life is simply to get Mytho, the boy she admires, to smile.
 The latter is an elegant and aloof Ojou who also cares for Mytho, but in a far more possesive way due to her Broken Bird nature.
 Both girls have white and black costumes of their respective Magical Girl personas, Princess Tutu and Princess Kraehe.
 Also, they're both based on Odette and Odile from the ballet Swan Lake.

 - Bitter Virgin has manipulative, vain Kazuki as Dark Feminine and meek, childlike Hinako as Light Feminine.

-- Gundam SEED Destiny invokes the trope with the softspoken and lady-like Lacus Clyne and her much Hotter and Sexier Body Double, Meer Campbell.
+- Gundam SEED Destiny has the softspoken and lady-like Lacus Clyne and her much Hotter and Sexier Body Double, Meer Campbell.
 Heartbreakingly, Meer pulls an Heroic Sacrifice for Lacus and perishes in her arms.